sasagawa888/nprolog/document/MANUAL.md

 Delete the directory.

 ### □ shell(Command)
-Execute the BASH command and succeed.
+Execute the shell command and succeed.

 ### □sort(L1.L2)
 Sort list L1 into standard order, eliminate duplication and return sorted list to L2.